endlos99/xdt99/doc/MANUAL.md

 explicit by specifying the number of sectors, e.g., `720`.
 The maximum size for a disk image is 1600 sectors.

-We can also combine the creation of a new image and the addition of files into a single operation.
+We can also combine the creation of a new image, and the addition of files into a single operation.

     $ xdm99.py -X sssd work.dsk -a ashello.obj -f df80